Boosteroid: History

-Boosteroid was founded by Ivan Shvaichenko in Europe 2016.
-It officially launched its cloud gaming service in 2019, initially focusing on the European market.
+Boosteroid was founded by Ivan Shvaichenko in 2016.
+In 2019, the company officially launched its cloud gaming service, initially focusing on the European market.
+The service formed an early commercial use of Boosteroid’s GPU server infrastructure.

 In 2019, the company partnered with ASUS for their GPU servers, acquiring hardware for their cloud gaming infrastructure.

 Boosteroid began its expansion into the United States market in 2021.

 In March 2023, Boosteroid secured a 10-year partnership with Microsoft, bringing Xbox PC games to its platform, including popular blockbuster series like Call of Duty, Halo, Forza, Gears of War, in the course of Microsoft's acquisition of Activision Blizzard.

 In April 2023, LG Electronics announced the addition of Boosteroid to their TVs in over 60 countries.

 In November 2023, Boosteroid partnered with Samsung to integrate its cloud gaming service into Samsung Gaming Hub on Samsung Smart TVs.

+The service is pre-installed on devices from Skyworth, the world's largest manufacturer of set-top boxes, following a partnership established in 2023.

 As of 2023, Boosteroid had reached $60 million in revenue.

+In August 2024, Boosteroid entered a capital partnership with WhiteFiber to secure funds for server infrastructure acquisition.

+Following this, in November 2024, Boosteroid signed a Master Service Agreement (MSA) with Bit Digital to deploy up to 50,000 servers, beginning with an initial rollout of GPU clusters in the United States.

 As of 2024, Boosteroid had reached $87 million in revenue.

 In August 2024, Boosteroid partnered with Mercedes-Benz to integrate its cloud gaming service into the MBUX entertainment system of Mercedes-Benz vehicles.

+As of 2025, Boosteroid had reached $125 million in revenue.

 In January 2025, Boosteroid launched in South America with servers in Brazil.
+By the end of the year, the company had grown its network to 28 data center locations.

+In 2025, Boosteroid partnered with Titan OS to integrate its cloud gaming application directly into the operating system of smart TVs from manufacturers such as Philips.

+In January 2026, Boosteroid launched on Whale TV, making the service available on TV models from brands like Sharp that utilize the Whale OS interface.

+To support its expansion into Latin America, Boosteroid expanded its partnership with Paysafe in November 2025.
+This integration enabled the processing of local payment methods essential for the Brazilian market, including Pix and Boleto Bancario.

+As of January 2026, Boosteroid reported a user base of 8 million active subscribers.
+The service operates on a subscription-based model, offering tiered access to its library and cloud computing features.